Domain42/public_profile/README.md

 Problem Solving, Team building.

 # Company and Project History
+## 2021
+## Huon Aquaculture 2019 - 2020
+A significant cost in comercial aquaculture is incurred in mechanically cleaning algae from aquaculture nets.
+These costs can be minimised if accurate measurements can be automatically obtained, allowing net cleaning schedures to be accuately planned.
+Developed PyTorch tools to analyse algal growth on aquaculture nets from images provided by an unnderwater drone.
+The objective is to develop an autonomous drone that would navigate each of many aquaculture cages using compass heading, depth and AI analysis of net images.
 ## Saturn South P/L 2009 - 2019
 Commenced operations to develop green technology power control and distribution products in conjunction with the CSIRO and Energy Response Australia.